Truth Social: Financial issues

 On November 3, DWAC postponed the shareholder vote on the merger deal for a sixth time.

+In January 2023, the New York Times reported that, while Truth Social now carried advertising, it was limited to niche products, without the participation of major brands.
+It reported Truth Social's burn rate at around $1.7m per month.
 In March 2023, The Guardian reported that "Federal prosecutors in New York involved in the criminal investigation into Donald Trump’s social media company last year started examining whether it violated money laundering statutes in connection with the acceptance of $8m with suspected Russian ties".